 It’s important to note that if you use your Capital One Savor card, this will be withdrawn as a cash advance.
 A cash advance is added to your credit card balance, so it can incur a higher cost and APR than buying something using your credit card.⁷

 It’s recommended to only use a cash advance if you need to access cash urgently, such as in an emergency.
 Using an alternative card to withdraw cash is a much cheaper option, and ensures that your credit utilization ratio and credit score are not effected.

-With the Wise multi-currency account, you can make payments and transfers overseas using the real exchange rate.
+With the Wise multi-currency account, you can make payments and transfers overseas using the mid-market exchange rate.
 You can also hold funds in up to 50 different currencies.